ServerMod/ToggleTag/README.md

 # ToggleTag
-An SCP:SL ServerMod plugin which lets you persistently toggle your staff tag.
+An SCP:SL ServerMod plugin which lets you persistently toggle your staff tag using the default hidetag and showtag commands.
+You have to use the RA console, not the local one.

 Requires you to enable the text based admin commands or use scpdiscord.